-The College of General Studies has several financial aid awards available to degree-seeking students.
-The priority deadline for applications for fall 2018/spring 2019 is 11:59 p.m.
-EST Wednesday, August 15th.
-Applications received after this date will continue to be considered as long as funding is available.
-Please complete the application for the opportunities available below.
-Questions can be emailed to Lydia Heyliger.
+Please Note: The priority deadline for applications for fall 2018/spring 2019 is Wednesday, August 15th, at 11:59 PM EST. Applications received after this date will continue to be considered as long as funding is available.
+Questions can be emailed to Lydia Heyliger, CGS Administrative Coordinator.

-Fall 2018/Spring 2019
+Fall 2018/Spring 2019 Financial Aid Application

 In addition to any award-specific requirements detailed below, students must meet the following three qualifications: